Sleep apnea: Mixed apnea

 Some people with sleep apnea have a combination of both types; its prevalence ranges from 0.56% to 18%.
 The condition, also called treatment-emergent central apnea, is generally detected when obstructive sleep apnea is treated with CPAP and central sleep apnea emerges.
 The exact mechanism of the loss of central respiratory drive during sleep in OSA is unknown but is most likely related to incorrect settings of the CPAP treatment and other medical conditions the person has.

 Management

-The treatment of obstructive sleep apnea is different than that of central sleep apnea.
+The treatment of obstructive sleep apnea is different from that of central sleep apnea.
 Treatment often starts with behavioral therapy and some people may be suggested to try a continuous positive airway pressure (CPAP) device.
 Many people are told to avoid alcohol, sleeping pills, and other sedatives, which can relax throat muscles, contributing to the collapse of the airway at night.
 The evidence supporting one treatment option compared to another for a particular person is not clear.